Maine news you need to know for Tuesday

 Good morning.
-Temperatures will be in the high 70s throughout the state today, with possible afternoon thunderstorms in western and central Maine.
+Temperatures will be in the mid 70s throughout the state, with sunny skies.

 Here’s what’s happening in Maine today.